The term ‘short breaks’ (also known as respite) is used to describe the time off that family carers and people with a learning disability can get.

-- Carer’s Allowance – this is a benefit for carers aged of 16 who regularly spend at least 35 hours a week caring for a disabled person.
-Claimants can receive £62.10 per week.
+- Carer’s Allowance – this is a benefit for carers aged 16 and over who regularly spend at least 35 hours a week caring for a disabled person.
+Claimants can receive £66.15 per week.

 - Child Benefit – this is paid to carers who are responsible for a dependent child, children or young person.

-- Universal Credit – this is a new benefit that will replace a number of existing benefits, including child tax credit, housing benefit, certain out-of-work benefits, and working tax credit.
-It is currently being phased in.
-You can find out whether you can now claim Universal Credit online.
+- Universal Credit – this is benefit replaced a number of existing benefits, including child tax credit, housing benefit, certain out-of-work benefits, and working tax credit.

-- Disability Living Allowance (DLA) – this is available to a disabled child.
-The care component of DLA is available from birth while the mobility component of DLA is available for children from the age of three.
+- Disability Living Allowance (DLA) – this is available to disabled children.
+The care component of DLA is available from birth, while the mobility component of DLA is available for children from the age of three.

 For more information about these and other benefits, including how to claim them, please visit our benefits pages.
-For a full list of benefits to which you may be entitled if you have a child, please visit the Disability Rights UK website.
+For a full list of benefits you may be entitled to if you have a child, please visit the Disability Rights UK website.

 Family Support Programmes